 Konold and Higgins (2003) argue that in the inquiry process, students' first challenge is to turn a general question into a question of interest.
 Teachers need to help students understand the importance of framing the question of interest correctly and ensuring that it accurately reflects what is being sought.

 Students should also learn to recognize that the choice of question of interest affects the type of inquiry that will subsequently need to be conducted.
-The following are some examples of questions of interest that students might address in the primary division, each with the type of inquiry it suggests.
+The following are some examples of questions of interest that students might address in the Primary Division, each with the type of inquiry it suggests.

 Question of Interest Type of Inquiry